Venus Genetrix (sculpture): Other copies

 A number of the Roman examples are in major collections, including the Centrale Montemartini (discovered in the Gardens of Maecenas), Detroit Institute of Arts, Metropolitan Museum of Art, the Royal Ontario Museum, the J. Paul Getty Museum, the Louvre Museum, and the Hermitage Museum.

 Aphrodite of Fréjus

 A 1.64 m-high Roman statue, dating from the end of the 1st century BC to the start of the 1st century AD, in Parian marble, was discovered at Fréjus (Forum Julii) in 1650.
 It is considered as the best Roman copy of the lost Greek work.

 The neck, the left hand, the fingers of the right hand, the plinth, and many parts of the drape are modern restorations.
 It was present in the palace of the Tuileries in 1678, and was transported from there to the park of Versailles about 1685.
-It was seized on the Revolution, and has thus been in the Louvre since 1803, as Inventaire MR 367 (n° usuel Ma 525).
+It was seized in the Revolution, and has thus been in the Louvre since 1803, as Inventaire MR 367 (n° usuel Ma 525).
 The statue was restored in 1999 thanks to the patronage of FIMALAC.